ibmresilient/resilient-community-apps/fn_splunk_integration/README.md

 - Splunk ES 4.7.2 or later, or Splunk ES Cloud
 - Ability to connect to SOAR server with HTTPS on port 443 and 65001
-- Ability to connect to Splunk server with HTTPS on port 8089 This app supports the IBM Security QRadar SOAR Platform and the IBM Security QRadar SOAR for IBM Cloud Pak for Security.
+- Ability to connect to Splunk server with HTTPS on port 8089
+- In the app.config either username & password OR token are required This app supports the IBM Security QRadar SOAR Platform and the IBM Security QRadar SOAR for IBM Cloud Pak for Security.

 ### SOAR platform